 Parking is restricted 24 hours/day, seven days a week for reserved spaces, client spaces, and commercial parking spaces.
 Tickets will be issued and immediate tows will occur if vehicles are parked in these signed spaces.

 Overnight Parking Restrictions

-All vehicles parked in the SLU Campus garages and the SLU lots after 11 p.m (with the exception the Olive garage visitor section) must display a valid SLU hangtag or will be subject to ticket and tow.
+All vehicles parked in the SLU Campus garages and the SLU lots after 11 p.m (with the exception the Olive garage visitor section) must display a valid SLU parking permits or will be subject to ticket and/or tow.
 The following restrictions apply:

 Motorcycles have the same restrictions as all other vehicles.
-They must be parked in a valid parking space and if that area requires a permit, then the motorcycle must display a valid permit (sticker obtained from Parking and Card Services office).
+They must be parked in a valid parking space and if that area requires a permit, then the motorcycle must display a valid permit (License plate visible for scanning by enforcement cameras).
 The motorcycle must not obstruct an aisle in any way nor can the motorcycle obstruct or hinder parking in adjacent parking stalls.
 Motorcycles cannot park on sidwalks, lawns, mallways, drive ways, bike racks, or in hashed areas.